 I transitioned from procedural web development to Object Oriented projects and OO frameworks.
 I’ve continued to grow my skills by learning other languages Ruby on Rails, Python, and Django and techniques such as Domain Driven Design, Command Query Response Segregation, and Event Sourcing.
 One of these projects was a Scholarships Application that required large chunks of the application be replaced to allow the College award scholarships.
 After a lengthy, extensive code push, our team was able to make the required changes, awarding more than $1.5 million in scholarships for students.

 Outside of the office, I enjoy hiking and kayaking.
-A few years ago, I hiked a length of the Foothills trail that spanned NC, SC, and GA.
-I hiked over 24 miles in one day.
+A few years ago, I hiked a length of the Foothills trail that spanned NC, SC, and GA, hiking over 24 miles in one day.
 In 2005, I joined the Carolina Roller Girls, a flat track roller derby league.
 I skated as a Trauma Queen for one year before retiring from the league.
 I also enjoy making things using many materials.
 I primarily enjoy crochet, quilting, sewing costumes, and painting; but I will dabble in most any material with the right project as a motivator.